RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Send a LoRaWAN Message via RAK Serial Port Tool" />

-- On the ChirpStack platform, you should also see the messages in the LORAWAN FRAMES tab, as shown in Figure 52.
+- On the ChirpStack platform, you should also see the messages in the LORAWAN FRAMES tab, as shown in **Figure 52**.
 By convention, messages sent from nodes to gateways are considered as **Uplinks** while messages sent by gateways to nodes are considered as **Downlinks**.

 <rk-img